Fijación Oral, Vol. 1

-At its release Fijación Oral, Vol. 1 received generally favorable reviews from music critics, who complimented Shakira's evolution from her earlier work.
-The album debuted at number four on the US Billboard 200, with first-week sales of 157,000 copies.
-It set the record for the highest debut for a full-length Spanish-language album in the country.
-Internationally, the album topped the charts in Argentina, Germany, Mexico and Spain.
-Fijación Oral, Vol. 1 was the Best Latin Rock/Alternative Album at the 2006 Grammy Awards, and the Album of the Year and the Best Female Pop Vocal Album at the Latin Grammy Awards.
-Fijación Oral, Vol. 1 became the highest selling Latin pop album of the decade in the United States and the second highest selling Latin album overall.
-As of May 2013, over five million copies of the album were sold worldwide and it is the eighth best-selling Latin album in the United States.
+Music critics generally acclaimed Shakira's artistic growth on Fijación Oral, Vol. 1.
+The album debuted at number four on the US Billboard 200 with first-week sales of 157,000 copies, setting a record for the highest debut of a full-length Spanish-language album in the US.
+As of 2017, it ranked among the best-selling Latin pop albums of all time in the US.
+Internationally, Fijación Oral, Vol. 1 reached number one in Argentina, Germany, Mexico, and Spain, and it has been certified diamond in Colombia and Mexico.
+In 2006, it won Best Latin Rock/Alternative Album at the 48th Annual Grammy Awards, and Album of the Year and Best Female Pop Vocal Album at the 7th Latin Grammy Awards.
+Shakira became the first female artist to win the Latin Grammy for Album of the Year.

 Four singles were released to promote the album.
-Although its lead single ("La Tortura") was the only track to reach the US Billboard Hot 100, the follow-up singles "No", "Día de Enero" and "Las de la Intuición" enjoyed moderate success on the Hot Latin Songs, Tropical Songs and Latin Pop Airplay charts.
-In November 2005 Shakira supplemented the album with her second English-language record, Oral Fixation, Vol. 2.
-The two were packaged together as a box set and released as Oral Fixation, Vol. 1 & 2 in January 2007.
-The projects were promoted with the Oral Fixation Tour in 2006 and 2007, which visited the Americas, Africa, Asia and Europe.
-A performance in Miami, Florida was filmed and released as a live album in November 2007.
+Its lead single, "La Tortura", enterred the US Billboard Hot 100 and reached number one in Hungary, Spain, and Venezuela.
+The follow-up singles "No", "Día de Enero" and "Las de la Intuición" charted on the Hot Latin Songs, Tropical Songs and Latin Pop Airplay charts.
+Shakira released a sequel album, the English-language Oral Fixation, Vol. 2 (2005); both albums were released as a box set titled Oral Fixation, Vol. 1 & 2 (2006).
+Shakira promoted both albums with the Oral Fixation Tour (2006–2007), which visited the Americas, Africa, Asia and Europe.
+A performance in Miami was filmed and released as a live album, Oral Fixation Tour, in November 2007.